 Here’s a recipe for cool fall mornings when the leaves start to turn crimson: Pumpkin Oatmeal!
-On the first cooler fall morning, it’s like a switch flips.
-Pumpkin is instantly the most crave-worthy, novel flavor for everything from cookies to to soup to smoothies.
-So why not incorporate it into the first meal of the day?
+Why not incorporate pumpkin into the first meal of the day?
 This oatmeal is perfect for using up that extra little bit in the can after you make pumpkin bread.
 It’s perfectly cinnamon-spiced and just sweet enough: the ideal fall breakfast!

 This one’s the simplest of the pumpkin recipes in this list: in just 5 minutes, you can make a killer fruit dip that’s pumpkin spiced!
 Just stir together Greek yogurt, pumpkin puree, maple syrup, and some pumpkin spices, and you’re in business!
 Served with sliced green apples, it’s a tangy and delicious snack.
 We’ve served it at fall parties and book clubs and it’s the perfect fall treat.